Auction-Nudge/wordpress/readme.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-An approved eBay Compatible Application to display your live eBay Listings with a simple Block or Shortcode.
-Once added to your site, your active eBay items will be updated automatically.
+An approved eBay Compatible Application to display your live eBay Listings.
+Once added, your active eBay items will be updated automatically.

 ## Description ##